 Note: You must take into account the asset’s depreciation when assessing the value of many of these physical assets.

-Tangible assets typically don’t have a major effect on a business’s multiplier.
-However, owners sometimes want a higher multiplier if they have recently purchased new equipment.
+Tangible assets typically don’t have a major effect on your multiplier.
+However, you might get a higher multiplier if you have recently purchased new equipment.
 Let’s say a restaurant has just purchased a whole new set of fryers and stoves.
 That means that equipment will not have to be updated in the near future, cutting down on future costs, which can raise the current value.

 Intangible assets are all of the positive aspects of the business that are not material in nature.
 These include but are not limited to a business’s: